mcarr823/neds/common/README.md

 # :common module

 The :common module is the lowest common denominator.
+It does not and should not rely on any other modules.

-It does not rely on any other modules, and only contains classes which are useful across multiple other modules.
+It is intended for generic classes or data types which are useful across multiple other modules.

 For example: